-If you’re a Pinterest addict like we are here at YourHomeStyle, you might have noticed that home coffee stations are sweeping the nation.
-Building your own barista stand is easier than you think, and means you can get your hands on your dream cup of coffee – whether its a simple americano or the trendiest dalgona, in a cosy, café-like environment!
+If you’re a Pinterest addict like we are here at YourHomeStyle, you might have noticed that home coffee stations have been sweeping the nation.
+Building your own barista stand is easier than you think, and means you can get your hands on your dream cup of coffee, whether it’s a simple americano or the trendiest dalgona, in a cosy, café-like environment!

-If you already have a free, uncluttered section of worktop in a convenient space, this is the perfect place to start building.
+If you already have a free, uncluttered section of worktop in a convenient space, this is the perfect place to start building your coffee bar.
 You’ll want to make sure that the area above your worktop is not cupboarded, and the units below are empty.

-If you don’t have a free area of worktop that can be utilised, look into purchasing a small freestanding cabinet (Ikea sell versions that range from £45 – £110) or create your own by fixing one crate on top of the other with screws, and adding a sheet of plywood to act as a worktop.
+If, like many of us, you don’t have a free area of worktop that can be utilised, look into purchasing a small freestanding cabinet (IKEA sell versions that range from £45 – £110) or create your own by fixing one crate on top of the other with screws, and adding a sheet of plywood to act as a worktop.

 See our quick and easy tutorials on shelving here:

 No coffee station is complete without an integrated mug rack and the good news is that they are so easy to install.
 This zig zag design mug rack from Amazon is sturdy and simple to put up.
-Or, repurpose an old coat rack by fixing it under your lowest floating shelf, or create your own by screwing hooks into a sturdy wooden batten and affixing to the wall.
+Or, repurpose an old coat rack by fixing it under your lowest floating shelf.
+You could also create your own mug rack by screwing hooks into a sturdy wooden batten and affixing it to the wall.

 A lazy Susan also works really well to store barista style syrups or bags of ground coffee in a cupboard –turn it to get easy access to what you need, rather than reaching over things.

 This is the part where you can really get creative!
 Choose your favourite café style aesthetic; rustic and cosy?
 Sleek and Scandi?
 Use your favourite café aesthetic as a jumping board for decorating your station.